 - Talk to the people around you, the animal facility manager, veterinary care staff, investigator or the technician in charge of the animals.
 Often it is a matter of not understanding what is being done and why.

-- Follow the Policy on Animal and Compliance concerns.
+- Follow the Guidelines for Animal Welfare and Compliance Concerns.

 - If still concerned, you have two choices:

 - Report the event by completing a web form about the Safe disclosure of concerns related to animal involvement in research and teaching at McGill, which forwards the information to the Quality Assistance Advisor in the McGill University Animal Compliance Office.
 Note that you will be asked to provide your McGill credentials when logging into the form.
 This is required solely for the purpose of accessing the form to ensure only McGill staff and students use it – Your name and email will not be visible to the Quality Assistance Advisor if you want to remain anonymous.

 - Or you can animal.qa [at] mcgill.ca (subject: Want%20to%20report%20an%20event) (email )the McGill Quality Assistance Advisor.